Travel along the legendary Burma Road

 The city is surrounded by over 90 extinct volcanic cones and the numerous hot springs are popular recreation spots for locals and tourists alike.
 In the morning you drive to the nearby hot springs, where you take a short walk through the numerous bubbling and steaming ponds.
 After that you pay a visit to the museum of Tengchong with an informative exhibition about the history of the Old Burma Road.

-Afterwards you drive through the varied mountain landscape of southwest China to Ruili.
+Afterwards you travel through the varied mountain landscape of southwest China to Ruili.
 The constantly changing landscape compensates for the somewhat longer journey.
 In the evening arrival in the bustling border town of Ruili.
 If you want, you can visit the bustling night market of Ruili in the evening.

 Day 4: TRAVEL ACROSS THE BORDER FROM YUNNAN TO MYANMAR AND ON TO HSIPAW